-Top 7 Destinations for Sightseeing in Gatlinburg TN and the Smoky Mountains
+Top 7 Attractions for Sightseeing in Gatlinburg TN and the Smoky Mountains

-Each year, over 11 million people visit Gatlinburg, Tennessee to enjoy everything our Smoky Mountain city has to offer.
+Each year, more than 11 million people visit Gatlinburg, Tennessee to enjoy everything our Smoky Mountain city has to offer.
 Featuring a bustling downtown and proximity to America’s most popular national park, Gatlinburg is truly unlike anywhere else in the world.
-To help you make the most of your next vacation, Visit My Smokies has put together a guide to the top seven spots for sightseeing in Gatlinburg TN and the Great Smoky Mountains.
+One of the best things to do while you’re in the area is take in beautiful views from some of the top attractions in Gatlinburg.
+To help you make the most of your next vacation, Visit My Smokies has put together a guide to the top 7 attractions for sightseeing in Gatlinburg TN and the Great Smoky Mountains.

 1. Gatlinburg Space Needle

 The Space Needle is Gatlinburg’s most iconic landmark.
 At 407 feet tall, this striking observation tower offers panoramic views of the city and the Smoky Mountains.
 If you’re planning a romantic escape with your sweetheart, we suggest visiting the observation tower at night, when Gatlinburg is aglow with twinkling lights.
 In addition to the breathtaking vistas, the Space Needle is also home to a popular theater, a fun arcade, a pizza restaurant, and an escape game.